LYNN HORAN

 Like many professional women, my path to a meaningful career initially took the form of chronic perfectionism, people-pleasing, and over-achievement, traits that continue to be an unspoken prerequisite for female success but are unsustainable and damaging to our sense of self and well-being.
 As I've unpacked these layers of identity, I have returned to my life's passion, which is advocating for women’s voices and agency in our personal and professional lives.

-My career in women’s leadership development began while working alongside indigenous women's health promotoras in Oaxaca, Mexico, where I witnessed how women's empowerment can be literally life-saving amidst immense gender inequalities.
+My career in women’s leadership development began while working alongside Indigenous women's health promotoras in Oaxaca, Mexico, where I witnessed how women's empowerment is life-saving work amid immense gender inequalities.
 Later, as a senior health policy analyst for the New York State Senate, I navigated high-stakes political environments in order to expand community health programs for at-risk women and children.

 After gaining significant leadership experience yet recognizing the ingrained gender expectations within legislative culture, I embarked on a life-changing year of volunteer work in central Peru, working as a dance and movement therapist with survivors of sexual abuse and domestic violence.
 By taking a supportive role alongside local human rights activists, I was able to address my own perfectionist roots of burnout and participate in authentic community-building in ways that fostered intentional work-life balance, spiritual growth, and self-awareness.